 - Cut back on watering by planting native landscaping.

 Sustainability isn’t just about reducing and using less.
 It’s about connecting back to the amazing natural resources are all around us, and having an appreciation for all that nature does for us.
-Think about celebrating the 50th anniversary of Earth Day and staying well in the time of COVID-19 with these ideas:
+Think about celebrating Earth Day and staying well in the time of COVID-19 with these ideas: